Menu

 {'count': 3, 'message': 'Step 3'}

 The node ran three times.
-After each run, the router checked the counter and looped back — until the count hit 3 and the graph stopped.
-That’s a cycle: a node that visits itself again through a conditional edge.
+After each pass, should_continue looked at the counter and looped back until it hit 3.
+That’s a cycle — a node running again through a routing edge.

-Key Insight: Cycles are what make LangGraph agents tick.
-Without them, every node runs once and the graph ends.
-With them, an agent can think, act, check the result, and decide to keep going — the core of every ReAct loop.
+KEY INSIGHT: Cycles are what make LangGraph agents tick.
+Without them, every node fires once and the graph stops.
+With them, an agent can think, act, check the result, and decide if it needs to keep going — the core loop behind every ReAct agent.

 Why Do Agents Need Cycles?

 The ReAct loop.
-The agent picks a tool, runs it, reads what came back, and then picks another tool or writes a final answer.
-That decide-act-observe cycle keeps going until the agent has enough info.
+Your agent picks a tool, reads the output, then chooses whether to call another tool or reply.
+That pick-run-read cycle keeps going until the agent has what it needs.

-Draft-and-refine loops.
+Step-by-step polish.
 One node writes a draft.
-Another node scores it.
-If the score is too low, the graph sends it back for another try.
-The loop runs until the output clears a quality bar.
+A second node scores it.
+If the score is too low, control goes back to the writer.
+This loop runs until the output is good enough.

-Page-by-page data fetching.
-An agent hits an API, sees there are more pages, and loops back to grab the next one.
-It stops when there’s nothing left to fetch.
+Page-by-page data pulls.
+An agent hits an API, checks for more pages, and loops back to grab the next batch.
+The cycle stops when there are no pages left.

-Not every job calls for a loop.
-If your pipeline runs a set series of steps — like extract, clean, load — a straight-line graph with plain edges is the right call.
+Not every task calls for a loop.
+If your pipeline runs a fixed set of steps — say, extract, clean, load — use a straight graph with plain edges.
 No cycle needed.

-A handy rule: if you know the step count when you build the graph, skip the cycle.
-Cycles pay off when the number of rounds depends on what happens at runtime — LLM choices, quality scores, or API pagination.
+A good rule: if you know the step count at build time, skip cycles.
+They shine when the loop count depends on live data — LLM choices, quality scores, or API pages.

-LangGraph counts each node run as one step.
-The recursion_limit setting caps the total steps a graph can take before it throws GraphRecursionError.
-The default cap is 25 steps.
+LangGraph counts every node run as one step.
+The recursion_limit cap sets how many steps a graph can take before it raises GraphRecursionError.
+The default is 25 steps.

-You pass it through the config dict when you call invoke() or stream().
-Here are three ways to set it.
+You set it through a config dict when you call invoke() or stream().
+Here are three options — the default, a loose cap, and a tight one.

 python